 5) Write Down Your Thoughts

-Today I came across something I wrote in my own journal at the beginning of this year after practicing being present for a year or so.
+Today I came across something I wrote in my own journal at the beginning of this year.
+I had been practicing mindfulness for a year or so.
 It clearly showed a shift in my perspective:

-My realization today is that the present moment is my life, that the big happiness secret is in experiencing the meaningful elements of the now.
+My realization today is that the present moment is my life.
+The big happiness secret is in experiencing the meaningful elements of the now.

-How peaceful I feel when embracing that, sitting in my apartment even as I must complete work I’m not too passionate about.
+How peaceful I feel when embracing that, sitting in my apartment.
+Even as I complete work I’m not too passionate about.